-Our UV swimming pool water treatment systems are proven to significantly improve swimming pool water quality by breaking down problem chloramines – the cause of eye and skin irritations – and protect against harmful chlorine-resistant microorganisms such as Cryptosporidium.
+Our ultraviolet light water treatment for swimming pools are proven to significantly improve swimming pool treatment and improve water quality by breaking down problem chloramines – the cause of eye and skin irritations – and protect against harmful chlorine-resistant microorganisms such as Cryptosporidium.

 The problem: Chloramines are the unpleasant chemical compounds which are formed when free chlorine reacts with nitrogenous compounds such as uric acid, urea, ammonia, histidine, and creatine introduced to the pool environment by bathers.